arq5x/gemini/README.rst

-gemini - a lightweight db framework for disease and geminiulation genetics.
+gemini - a lightweight db framework for disease and population genetics.
 ======================================================================

 ``gemini`` is not yet ready for safe consumption, but stay tuned...we're working hard on it.